- General Dynamics is a well-positioned player in defense contracts.

 Step 2: Hold the stock.

 The next step is to hold the stock.
-Investors that want to capture the upcoming dividend payment must hold the stock until after the date of record.
+Investors who want to capture the upcoming dividend payment must hold the stock until after the record date.
 The only requirement to receive the upcoming dividend payment is to be a holder of record at the end of the business day on the date of record.
-That means it is possible to hold the stock for less than 24 hours and be entitled to the dividend payment.
+That means holding the stock for less than 24 hours and being entitled to the dividend payment is possible.

 Step 3: Sell the stock.